-The AAMC thanks the Subcommittee for its efforts to retain the limit on salaries that can be drawn from NIH extramural awards at Executive Level II of the Federal Executive Pay Scale.
+The AAMC is disappointed the Subcommittee last year once again proposed to reduce the limit on salaries that can be drawn from NIH extramural awards at Executive Level III of the Federal Executive Pay Scale.
 Medical schools' and teaching hospitals' discretionary funds from clinical revenues and other sources have become increasingly constrained and less available to invest in research.
 If institutions and departments divert funds to compensate for a reduction in the salary limit, they have less funding for critical activities such as bridge funding to investigators between grants and start-up packages to young investigators to launch their research programs.
 A lower salary cap also will disproportionately affect physician investigators, who will be forced to make up salaries from clinical revenues, thus leaving less time for research.
 This may serve as a deterrent to their recruitment into research careers.
-The AAMC urges the Subcommittee to continue its efforts to retain the limit at Executive Level II.
+The AAMC urges the Subcommittee to retain the limit at Executive Level II.

 Agency for Healthcare Research and Quality - Complementing the medical research supported by NIH, AHRQ sponsors health services research designed to improve the quality of health care, decrease health care costs, and provide access to essential health care services by translating research into measurable improvements in the health care system.
-The AAMC firmly believes in the value of health services research as the nation continues to strive to provide high-quality, evidence-based, efficient, and cost-effective health care to all of its citizens.
-The AAMC joins the Friends of AHRQ in recommending \$375 million in budget authority for the agency in FY 2016.
+The AAMC firmly believes in the value of health services research as the nation continues to strive to provide highquality, evidence-based, efficient, and cost-effective health care to all of its citizens.
+The AAMC joins the Friends of AHRQ in recommending \$364 million in budget authority for the agency in FY 2017.

-As the only federal agency with the sole purpose of generating evidence to make health care safer; higher quality; and more accessible, equitable, and affordable, AHRQ also works to ensure such evidence is available across the continuum of health care stakeholders, from patients to payers to providers.
+The AAMC is disappointed the Subcommittee last year proposed to eliminate AHRQ.
+As the only federal agency with the sole purpose of generating evidence to make health care safer; higher quality; and more accessible, equitable, and affordable, AHRQ works to ensure such evidence is available across the continuum of health care stakeholders, from patients to payers to providers.
 These research findings will better guide and enhance consumer and clinical decision-making, provide improved health care services, and promote efficiency in the organization of public and private systems of health care delivery.